GitHubRulesOK/SumatraPDF-Plus/README.md

 In 3.6 and later you can use a key to call it and change more than just "HighlightColor" e.g. "UnderlineColor" by edit copies of the HTA to change different keyword values.
 ```
 	[
-		CommandLine = "C:\Users\  path to \SumatraPDF\3.6\PicColo330.hta"
+		CommandLine = "C:\Users\  path to \SumatraPDF\3.5\PicColo2.hta"
 		Name = PicColo (Set the &HL colour)
 		Filter = *.pdf
         Key = h
 	]
 ```
-In 3.4.6 you could use it to change "TextIconColor" and in 3.5 "StrikeOutColor"  or  "SquigglyColor" and is still useful in 3.6+ for set annotation values such as "FreeTextSize"
+In 3.4.6 you could use it to change "TextIconColor" and in 3.5 "StrikeOutColor"  or  "SquigglyColor" and could be adapted for 3.6+ for set annotation values such as "FreeTextSize"

 Printerinfo is based on [https://github.com JensBejer PrinterInformation](https://github.com/JensBejer/PrinterInformation).
 This version is a self compiling cmd file for use on Windows 10+